xumiao/pymonk/README.md

 Status
 =======

 **MONK** is under development.
 If anyone is interested in joining us, please let me know <pacificxumiao@gmail.com>.
-I am more than happy to share what I know and what I envisioned.
+I am more than happy to share what I know and what I envision.